chess1424/Oracle-MDC---Coding-Challenge/README.md

 For example, if you have the following list of movie names:

-How to Train your Dragon
+-How to Train your Dragon
-Gods and Monsters
+-Gods and Monsters
-Dragon Ball Z: Battle of the Gods
+-Dragon Ball Z: Battle of the Gods
-Monsters vs Aliens
+-Monsters vs Aliens
-8 Mile
+-8 Mile

 Then a possible resulting string would be: